Modeling dissipation in quantum active matter: Introduction

-The purpose of this work is to analyse the effect of different types of quantum time-local master equations on the dynamics of quantum active matter.
-Our starting point is the framework of Ref.\ \cite{Antonov/etal:2025}, where the features of active matter reproduced by a quantum particle confined by a potential and driven with colored noise.
+The purpose of this work is to analyze the effect of different types of quantum time-local master equations on the dynamics of quantum active matter.
+Our starting point is the framework of Ref.\,\cite{Antonov/etal:2025}, where the features of active matter reproduced by a quantum particle confined by a potential and driven with colored noise.
 In this paper we extend this approach to consider different generators of the open-quantum system dynamics.
-By systematically comparing several dissipative frameworks, we uncover how quantum effects and active-like dynamics interplay differently across weak and strong dissipation regimes.
-Depending on the underlying dissipator, one may obtain a quantum-active evolution that ensures positivity of the density matrix, or one that reproduces classical active matter dynamics in the classical limit -- but not both simultaneously.
+By systematically comparing several dissipative master equations, we uncover the interplay between quantum effects and active-like dynamics across weak and strong dissipation regimes.
+Depending on the underlying dissipator, describing the non-unitary part of the dynamics, one may obtain a quantum-active evolution that ensures positivity of the density matrix, or one that reproduces the standard active matter dynamics in the classical limit -- but not both simultaneously.

+The paper is organized as follows: in Sec.~\ref{sec:model} we introduce the models and discuss the details of the numerical procedure.
+In Sec.~\ref{sec:results} we provide the results for the different master equations and discuss them.
+In Sec.~\ref{sec:conclusion} we draw our conclusions.
+Details of theoretical models and analysis are provided in the Appendices.